 The car hits the lot at 8:45 AM on a Friday morning.
 By 3:15 PM, your dealership has processed five transactions.
-That's roughly 40 minutes per deal, from initial greeting to completion.
-During those 40 minutes, countless compliance questions arise.

 The Three Pillars of Broken Compliance